AniketSaliya/Disk-File-Reading-Speed/README.md

     - Output: file size
 <aside>
 Way to execute: './run2 <filename> <block_size>'
-💡 Hint: You can start with a small file size and use your program from (1) above to read it and measure the time it takes.
-You can keep doubling your file size until you get between 5 and 15 seconds.
+<br>💡 Hint: You can start with a small file size and use your program from (1) above to read it and measure the time it takes.
+You can keep doubling your file size until you get between 5 and 15 seconds.</br>

 </aside>